flexera-public/policy_templates/compliance/fnms/fnms_licenses_expiring/README.md

 This policy has the following input parameters required when launching the policy.

 - *Time Period of Expiration* - Time Period, in days, to find licenses expiring within
-- *Email addresses of the recipients you wish to notify* - A list of email addresse(s) to notify
+- *Email addresses of the recipients you wish to notify* - A list of email address(es) to notify

 ## Policy Actions